mpaldridge/mpaldridge.github.io/docs/teaching.md

 ### Other things

 * MATH2900 Maths at Work: I advise a projects on "Testing for Covid-19"
-* MATH5971M/MATH5872M Dissertation in Statisitcs/Data Science and Analytics: I advise two projects -- "Statistics, politics, law, and gerrymandering" and "Pooled testing for Covid-19"
+* MATH5971M/MATH5872M Dissertation in Statisitcs / Data Science and Analytics: I advise two projects -- "Statistics, politics, law, and gerrymandering" and "Pooled testing for Covid-19"

 ## Past teaching

 ### MATH2750 Introduction to Markov Processes

 From 2018-19 to 2020-21, I lectured the module **[MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750)**.
 The main website for this module was [here](https://mpaldridge.github.io/math2750).
-These site reasonably accurately represents the module as it is taught in 2021-22.
+This site reasonably accurately represents the module as it is taught in 2021-22.

 ### MATH3015 History of Mathematics